Jairo Puerto

-Jairo Daniel Puerto Herrera (born December 28, 1988) is a Honduran football player who currently plays as a forward for NASL side Puerto Rico FC.
+Jairo Daniel Puerto Herrera (born December 28, 1988) is a Honduran football player who currently plays as a forward.

 Club career

 In early 2017, Puerto joined Liga Nacional de Fútbol side Honduras Progresso, but was only there long enough to play 5 games before joining Puerto Rico's Puerto Rico FC of the NASL, where he signed a two-year contract.
 He made his debut on 26 March 2017 against the New York Cosmos.

 International career

 Puerto was first called up to the Honduras senior side in 2015, for a friendly game against Cuba.